She's So Mean: Music video

 The official music video was uploaded to YouTube on July 31, 2012.
 It features the band singing while a beautiful woman (Danish model and actress Stephanie Corneliussen) walks in and causes mayhem.
-She pushes Rob Thomas' microphone, grabs Brian Yale's bass, and pretends to play it before smashing it into a wall.
-She hands the broken bass back to him, but drops it before he grabs it.
-Then, she discovers firecrackers, an old Mason jar filled with moonshine, and vinyl records.
+She is seen constantly teasing the band with their equipment.
+She discovers firecrackers, an old Mason jar filled with moonshine, and vinyl records.
 Soon, she opens the jar, smells it and drinks it.
-She starts throwing the records at the band, but they dodge the records.
-Rob gets hit with a record in the head, but doesn't do anything.
-Kyle Cook dodges it, with his guitar.
+She starts throwing the records, but the band dodges the records.
 She finds firecrackers, lights it and throws it towards the band.
 She rides a bicycle, before crashing it into Paul Doucette's drum kit.
-She rips wires out of the circuit breaker, making the lights flicker.
-She then pours coffee on the mixing console, making sparks.
-She finds matches, and lights one up, making Rob worried.
-She discards it throwing it towards Paul's drums setting the kit on fire.
+Later, she rips wires out of the circuit breaker, causing the lights to flicker and sparks.
+She then pours coffee on the mixing console, causing more sparks.
+She finds matches and lights one, before she discards it throwing it towards Paul's drums setting the kit on fire.
 She then grabs a fire extinguisher and sprays it at the band.
-As of October 2022, it has over 34 million views.
+As of April 2024, it has over 37 million views.